SourceAudio/sa-adobe-panel-beta/README.md

 ## FAQ
 - **My panel crashed or something unexpected happened!
 What do I do?**
   *Please* make an issue in this repo with as much detail as you can.
-If you're comfortable with this sort of thing, head to http://localhost:7778/ select the panel, and then save the console log to attach to your issue.
+If you're comfortable with this sort of thing, head to http://localhost:7778/ select the panel, and then take a screenshot of the most recent logs in there and include it in your report.
 - **How do I change my settings?**
   In the bottom-left corner of the panel is a cog menu that has your options to change the site you're currently in, settings, and log out.
 - **I have a buddy that wants to test out the panel, can I share it with them?**